Experiential Learning Track

 UROP lets you develop research skills within specific disciplines, form long-term connections with faculty, enhance presentation skills, and have “real-world” experiences that help inform your choice of graduate study or career.

-UROP is hugely popular, with 92% of undergraduates participating and more than half our faculty members active as UROP mentors.
+UROP is hugely popular, with 92% of undergraduates participating and more than half of our faculty members active as UROP mentors.

 Need guidance in navigating the “road to UROP?”